top of page

-Meet Me in the Yard (MMITY) is an audio installation created in collaboration with five community contributors, each sharing true stories of the personal impacts of incarceration.
+Meet Me in the Yard is an audio installation created in collaboration with five community contributors, each sharing true stories of the personal impacts of incarceration.
 The story contributors ask powerful questions about justice and restitution on both national institutional and interpersonal levels, and offer visions of a transformed criminal justice system.

 MMITY was originally commissioned by the Provocation Ideas Festival, and presented in partnership with the Toronto International Festival of Author’s MOTIVE Festival.
 Story contributors were located in collaboration with artists and activists working within the Canadian and American criminal justice systems.